Updated: Sep 8, 2020

 For people who already have Metabolic Syndrome, loosing weight (at least 10 percent of the body weight) and regular physical activity (at least 30 minutes of moderate-intensity physical activity every day) may delay the onset of diabetes and heart disease.
 Changes in diet (decreasing carbohydrate consumption) and quitting smoking if you do, are also important factors in reducing your risks.

 ED -Erectile dysfunction share risk factors with obesity, like high cholesterol, hypertension, diabetes and low testosterone levels.
 Managing Obesity will improve sexual symptoms.

 Decreased Muscle Mass is associated with low testosterone levels.
 Fat tissue has an enzyme (aromatase) that decreases testosterone levels, so obesity is a risk factor for Low T and decreased muscle mass.

-Osteoarthritis is a common “wear and tear” joint disorder in which the bone and cartilage that protects the joints begins to wear away.
-When a person is overweight, inflammatory substances are released and the extra weight places more pressure on the weight bearing joints, like the knees, low back and hips, thus worsening the condition.
+Osteoarthritis is a common “wear and tear” joint disorder in which the bone and cartilage that protects the joints begin to wear away.
+When a person is overweight, inflammatory substances are released and the extra weight places more pressure on the weight-bearing joints, like the knees, low back, and hips, thus worsening the condition.

 To lower your risks for all these and many other health conditions, losing as little as 5 to 10 percent of your body weight may be all that is needed.
 The right diet will help with steady/comfortable weight loss.
 Combined with regular, moderate physical activity at least five days each week is the best way to promote your health.
 Take a serious look at what you are eating and give yourself the gift of exercise and renewed health for the new year.